autocrossblog/autocrossblog_astro/src/content/post/2007/2007-06-07-fuel-cell-arrived-list-of-things-to-get-done.md

 ---
 title: "Fuel cell arrived, list of things to get done!"
-excerpt: "The fuel cell for the 240z arrived!"
+excerpt: "The fuel cell for the 240z arrived!
+A blog post covering some of the questions and next steps for the installation."
 author: chris
 publishDate: 2007-06-07T10:00:07+00:00
 updateDate: 2024-10-09T13:21:54-05:00